 Support is essential when you have high arches.
 Cushioning is necessary too, but all the soft cushioning in the world won’t make your arches feel better if they aren’t well supported!

-The full-length EVA foam layer is more rigid in the arch area, providing a solid, supportive platform.
+The full-length EVA foam layer in Spenco’s Total Support Max insole is more rigid in the arch area, providing a solid, supportive platform.

-Add to that a SpenCore heel plug to anchor the foot firmly in place and reduce jarring, and a 3-pod support system which strategically cushions high-impact zones on the foot, and you have a very supportive insole!
+Add to that a SpenCore heel plug to anchor the foot firmly in place and reduce jarring, and a 3-pod support system that strategically cushions high-impact zones on the foot, and you have a very supportive insole.

 Interestingly, two of the pods are of the same density, and the third is softer to allow for more flexibility of the foot.